St James 8.15am Prayer Book Service:

 Will there be Holy Communion?

 It depends on who’s leading the service, but we normally have a communion service once a month.
 The latest notice sheet here should have details.
-If you’re trusting Jesus as your Lord and Saviour, please feel free to take part and receive Communion.
+If you’re trusting Jesus as your Lord and Saviour, please feel free to join us in taking bread and wine.
 If you’re not sure what you believe, you’re welcome just to watch from where you’re sitting, or to keep your hands by your side at the communion rail, and someone will pray for you.